hwheeler01/comp150/classnotes.md

 If you do not want to do any
-arithmetic in converting between binary and hexadecimal, you can use the decimal/hex/binary table above or run the table() function in bases.py to produce:</p>
+arithmetic in converting between binary and hexadecimal, you can use the decimal/hex/binary table above or run the table() function in bases.py to produce:
 <pre>Dec Hex Bin<br> 0 0 0000<br> 1 1 0001<br> 2 2 0010<br> 3 3 0011<br> 4 4 0100<br> 5 5 0101<br> 6 6 0110<br> 7 7 0111<br> 8 8 1000<br> 9 9 1001<br> 10 A 1010<br> 11 B 1011<br> 12 C 1100<br> 13 D 1101<br> 14 E 1110<br> 15 F 1111</pre>
-<p>Instant converter applets at
+Instant converter applets at
 <a href="http://www.easycalculation.com/hex-converter.php">http://www.easycalculation.com/hex-converter.php</a><br>
 <br>
 The
 same idea works for conversion between binary and base 8, octal.
- Octal is used to express some Unix/Linux 3-bit permission codes.   </p>
+ Octal is used to express some Unix/Linux 3-bit permission codes.
 <h4><a class="mozTocH4" name="formattingBases"></a>Formatting
 Binary,
 Octal, and Hexadecimal in Python (vid)</h4>
-<p>This section relates recent ideas to previous Pythonwork, but
+This section relates recent ideas to previous Pythonwork, but it is not central to the current ideas.
-it is
-not central to the current ideas.
 It <span style="font-style: italic;">is useful for testing</span>
 simple
-results you work on by hand, like those in the next section.</p>
+results you work on by hand, like those in the next section.
-<p>You can generate hexadecimal, octal, and binary numerals in
-format
-strings in Python using format specifiers 'X', 'o', and 'b'
+You can generate hexadecimal, octal, and binary numerals in format strings in Python using format specifiers 'X', 'o', and 'b'